The Litchfield Historical Society’s museum and library collections comprise the backbone of the institution.

 Objects in our artifact collection include paintings, sculpture, prints, and drawings; furniture, clocks, tools, and equipment; textiles, costumes, and personal accessories; ceramic, glass, and metal household items; and many other 3-D items that contribute to understanding the town’s history.
 These items are cared for in our climate-controlled collections facility.

 Objects in our archives collection include rare books of local significance and manuscripts of residents; organizational records of civic and religious groups; scrapbooks, photographs, diaries, and certificates; deeds, account books, and records of local businesses; and many other paper items that contribute to understanding the town’s history.
 These items are found at the Helga J. Ingraham Memorial Library, on the lower level of the Litchfield History Museum.

 The collections are accessible and searchable online.

 With staff and volunteers constantly working to input information into the collection databases, the majority of the permanent collections are publicly accessible, helping the Historical Society become a resource for researchers, students, and museum professionals on an international level.

 The Historical Society is an active collecting institution.

 By actively acquiring objects and papers from both Litchfield’s past and present, the Historical Society maintains a diverse permanent collection for use in exhibits, educational and public programming, and research.
-Learn how you can donate to the collections or contribute to the acquisition fund to help us purchase important items. (link to brochure and online giving)
+Learn how you can donate to the collections.

 Download our Collections Brochure